 What a nutritionist does is help you understand the foundation of your health – your diet.
 It’s not just about food and supplements.

-She’s both coach and teacher, helps you implement the changes that will help you in kitchen, and helps you learn to measure what things make the most differenct for you.
+She’s both coach and teacher, helps you implement the changes that will help you in kitchen, and helps you learn to measure what things make the most difference for you.

 She treats health issues that result from poor nutrition or cause poor nutrition.
 Sometimes the body does not digest correctly or work correctly in other ways.
-She can often help.
+Our nutritionist, Stephanie Goodman, can often help.

-Although Dr. Ginsburg, a nutrition-oriented holistic Family Doctor, can counsel people on nutrition, A holisticnutritionist is tooled up to address these issues in more depth, and costs less.
+Although Dr. Ginsburg, is a nutrition-oriented holistic Family Doctor and can counsel people on nutrition, a holistic nutritionist is tooled up to address these issues in more depth and it costs less.
 Working with Dr. Ginsburg, you can also can have lab tests done to help clarify any metabolic issues that may exist.
 The two of them work closely together.

 Dr. Ginsburg believes, based on years of medical practice and scientific study, that the foods you consume (and those you don’t) are at the core of health.
 Period.
 Managing a disease always starts with, and will not succeed without, proper nutrition.

-Almost any food can become a potential problem, based on allergy or food sensitivity isssues.
-These food sensitivities are far more comon than is generally understood by patients or doctors.
-They are becoming epidemic due to adulteration of the foods brought us by industrial food production as well as modification of the genetic code of plants and animals (GMO foods).
+Almost any food can become a potential problem, based on allergy or food sensitivity issues.
+These food sensitivities are far more common than is generally understood by patients or doctors.
+They are becoming an epidemic due to adulteration of the foods brought us by industrial food production as well as modification of the genetic code of plants and animals (GMO foods).